theupdateframework/taps/candidate-tuf-versions.md

 TUF spec version to use new features.
 When the client implements an upgrade that includes a breaking change, it cannot be sure that all repositories have also upgraded to the new specification version.
-Therefore, after the client upgrades they must ensure that any metadata downloaded from a repository was generated using the new version.
+Therefore, after the client upgrades they must ensure that any metadata downloaded from a repository is parsed using a compatible TUF version.
 If the repository is using an older version, the client should have some way to allow the update to proceed.

 ## Use case 3: A delegated targets role uses a different TUF spec version than the repository